lyynxxx/stakingnode/System.design/README.md

 ```
 With the ReadOnlyDirectories= and InaccessibleDirectories= options, it is possible to make the specified directories inaccessible for writing resp. both reading and writing to the service.
 With these two configuration lines, the whole tree below /home becomes inaccessible to the service (i.e. the directory will appear empty and with 000 access mode), and the tree below /var and /etc becomes read-only.
 I can define more folders, separate by spaces.

-For prysm I will use the official script (https://raw.githubusercontent.com/prysmaticlabs/prysm/master/prysm.sh).
-The kickstart file will create separate users both for the beacon chain and the validator, download the script two times, to the service users working directory.
+The kickstart file will create separate users both for the beacon chain and the validator and for any other service I need to run on this system.

-To the eth1 node I will use geth, I just download the latest stable version from: https://geth.ethereum.org/downloads/

 If you want to compile from source, you can, but personally in prod I don't like any compiler or building tool if it's not essential and the system can't work without them.